Keijo | Carlton Hotel Singapore

 Powerful flavours are re-ignited throughout the breadth of this explosive menu, simple yet elegant and filled with premium taste and absorbing umami at the right tier.
 We tasted the Ikkoku which comprised of a full set of 10 Tsumami, 10 Nigiri, Soup, Dessert and along with that we had Delamotte Champagne as well as the Nikoku : a modest Sake Flight of 3, just exquisite!

-We were so full from the meal, truly very well take care of, in all aspects, the staff we thoroughly attentive, cordial, friendly and receptive!
+We were so full from the meal, truly very well take care of, in all aspects, the staff were thoroughly attentive, cordial, friendly and showcased what we term as service-friendly!

 Keijo opened on 12 April 2025.